 Older houses are riskier as they have more areas or sectors that are more prone to damages.
 This stems from their fragile nature and states.
 Moreover, many of their parts and constituents are obsolete and tend to wear out a little bit too easily when confronted with heavy stress or pressure.

 These kinds of homes tend to have shorter lifespans.
 That means they are more likely to demand compensation from the insurance companies too soon.
 The younger ones have a long way to go and may never hence demand for the homeowners to be compensated at least in the meantime.

 Purchasing an old home may affect your coverage or pricing of the insurance in the following two main ways:

-You are more likely to be asked to pay up higher premiums.
-That is because such homes are generally considered as high risk.
-The insurance companies want to leave nothing to chance.
+You are more likely to be asked to pay up higher premiums if you own an older home.
+That is because such homes are generally considered a high risk.
+The Insurance companies want to leave nothing to chance.
 This of course disparages the homeowners as they tend to dig deeper into their pockets for these services.